oohlalog/oohlalog_grails/README.md

 - secure [false]
 - debug [false]
 - hostName [null] // how the log source will appear
+- timeBuffer [100] // maximum number of log entries to buffer before flushing to oohlalog
+- maxBuffer [10000] // number of milliseconds between checking the buffer for flushing

 The above configuration will automatically forward log messages of info level or higher to your oohlalog app.
 Simply visit oohlalog.com to signup and get your api token.